dani832m/toucan-library/README.md

 ### Use npm to install

-If you have Node.js installed, you can download **Toucan Library** using npm as shown below
+If you have Node.js installed, you can download **Toucan Library** using npm as shown below:

 ```bash
 npm install toucan-library